yairgil/Docker-Provider/scripts/custom-configuration/fbit/instructions.md

 ```
 # replace the VALUE_AKS_RESOURCE_ID_VALUE, VALUE_AKS_RESOURCE_REGION_VALUE, WSID and Key values in the omsagent.yaml
+> Note: values of WSID and Key has to be base64 encoded and can obtained from azure portal -> log analytics workspace->advanced settings-> agent management
  # verify you have the context of the cluster you want to use
  kubectl config current-context